ibm-cloud-docs/account/connect_external_app.md

 To enable an external app or third-party tool to use an {{site.data.keyword.Bluemix_notm}} service, complete the following steps:

-Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
+Most services don't require additional parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service.
 {: tip}

 ## Connect a service to an external app in the console